ielbadisy/survalis/README.md

 - tidy output: returns a consistent tiblle with metrics by fold, ready for summarization and plotting

+We use parallelizing only the `cv_survlearner()` function, while keeping all other layers, including the parameter tuning loop (e.g., in `tune_bart()`), sequential.

+This design choice offers several key advantages.
+First, it eliminates the risk of nested parallelism (e.g., running `multisession` inside another `multisession` plan), which can lead to CPU oversubscription and unpredictable behavior.

+Second, it provides a simpler mental model for users and developers by localizing concurrency within a single, well-contained function.

+Third, this design centralizes parallel control parallelism needs to be configured only once, within `cv_survlearner()`, rather than across multiple layers.
+It also facilitates profiling and performance analysis, as the cross-validation step is clearly the computational bottleneck and can be monitored directly.

 ### cv design metrics

 [] `evaluate_survlearner()`: provides a unified interface to compute survival probabilities at user-defined time points.